makers-projects/guide/skills/problem-solving/problem-types/i-dont-understand-the-problem-context.md

 #Problem: I don't understand the problem context

+A key virtue here is *patience*.
+Taking the time to explore the problem and read documents carefully.

 ## Examples
 My database is not in the state I expect it to be.
 I want to debug but I don't understand how migrations work.
 I am trying to write a component in React but it is not appearing on the page.
 I don't really understand how the React app works.